Skip to main content

 You don’t need to prompt Bolt.new about emails at all.
 Just make sure the data lands in your database, and Dreamlit takes it from there.

 By default, emails send from Dreamlit’s domain.
-To send from your own domain (like [email protected]), you can set up a custom email domain in minutes.
+To send from your own domain (like [email protected]), set up a custom email domain in minutes.

 1